jhspetersson/fselect/README.md

     fselect path from /tmp where is_pipe = true fselect path from /tmp where is_socket = 1

+Order results:

+    fselect path from /tmp order by size desc, name fselect modified, fsize, path from ~ order by 1 desc, 3

 Finally limit the results: